 Leica D-LUX Typ 109 vs SL

-The Leica D-LUX (Typ 109) and the Leica SL (Typ 601) are two digital cameras that were revealed to the public, respectively, in September 2014 and October 2015.
+The Leica D-LUX (Typ 109) and the Leica SL (Typ 601) are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and October 2015.
 The D-LUX Typ 109 is a fixed lens compact, while the SL is a mirrorless interchangeable lens camera.
 The cameras are based on a Four Thirds (D-LUX Typ 109) and a full frame (SL) sensor.
 The D-LUX Typ 109 has a resolution of 12.7 megapixels, whereas the SL provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |12.7 MP, Four Thirds Sensor||24 MP, Full Frame Sensor|

 |4K/30p Video||4K/30p Video|

 |3.0" LCD, 921k dots||3.0" LCD, 1040k dots|

 |11 shutter flaps per second||11 shutter flaps per second|

 |Not weather sealed||Weathersealed body|

 |300 shots per battery charge||400 shots per battery charge|

 |118 x 66 x 55 mm, 405 g||147 x 104 x 39 mm, 847 g|